 6 “Be strong and courageous, because you will lead these people to inherit the land I swore to their forefathers to give them.
 Be strong and very courageous.
 9 Have I not commanded you?
 Be strong and courageous.
 Do not be terrified; do not be discouraged, for the LORD your God will be with you wherever you go.”

 When you think about the encouragement God gives him in the verses we are looking at today, what kind of a personality do you think Joshua had?
 Does he strike you as a bold lion, ready to crush anything that stands in his way?
 Or does he seem like a small jackal, huddling whimpering in the corner?
 Is he a mighty elephant smashing its way through the jungle, or is he a little monkey, looking around cautiously with big eyes?
 We could rephrase the statement like this: “Why are you afraid Joshua?
 What’s the problem?
 Why are you trembling?”
 “Ah, Moses died!
 I’ve been given bigger responsibilities than I think I can handle.
 Oh, it will be very difficult!
-If only the CBLT president was here!”
+If only the Leadership Training president was here!”
 God says, “I’m here!
 I’ll go with you!”

 In this passage we see encouragement.
 What have you mostly heard about chapter one of Joshua?
 Usually we hear this part, this encouragement to “be strong, be courageous.”
 It is spread around to cover every situation, like mayonnaise on bread.
 But wait a moment, that is not what the chapter is saying.
 That is looking at it out of context.
 The chapter started with an assignment and next it was followed by a promise.
 Only then came the encouragement.
 God didn’t spend time trying to encourage everyone in the Israelite camp who felt a little nervous.
 He gave these words to a ______________ to whom He had just given an assignment.
 They were given to a man of whom he expected much, to a leader who was facing change he didn’t think he could cope with.
 Joshua had reason to become strong and very courageous.
 He knew what God wanted Him to do, and He knew what God’s promise was.

-The CBLT ministry follows this principle.
+The New Life for Churches ministry follows this principle.
 The encouragement comes after the assignment and after the promise of success.
-Each of the CBLT Center team members has received an assignment.
+Each of the Leadership Training team members has received an assignment.
 Perhaps your responsibility is to train several groups of church leaders.
 Perhaps you are in charge of overseeing a whole province.
 Perhaps you have administrative, financial, or other responsibilities.
 We want to encourage you to become strong and to be very courageous like Joshua.